stormpath/stormpath-framework-spec/logout.md

 [Logout: GET or POST?](http://stackoverflow.com/questions/3521290/logout-get-or-post)

-If ID Site is enabled with `stormpath.web.idSite.enabled`, the user should also be redirected through ID site after deleting the local cookies.
-This should be done with the ID Site URL Builder in the SDK, and setting the `logout: true` option.
+If ID Site is enabled with `stormpath.web.idSite.enabled`, the user should also be redirected through ID site after deleting the local cookies and deleting the tokens.
+This should be done with the ID Site URL Builder in the SDK, by setting the `logout: true` option when building a URL.
 This needs to happen because we maintain a cookie at `api.stormpath.com/sso` which needs to be removed.